 Latin America’s growing middle class, coupled with increasing urbanization, creates a burgeoning consumer market that is ripe for investment.
 Additionally, doing business in Latin America can be facilitated through various trade agreements and regional economic organizations, fostering international collaboration.
 In summary, doing business in Latin America presents a wealth of opportunities for growth and expansion in a region brimming with potential and possibilities.

 We have put together our top 6 mistakes to avoid when doing business in Latin America.
-It could save you committing some costly mistakes, and emphasize what areas might require more attention than you previously thought.
+It could save you from committing some costly mistakes, and emphasize what areas might require more attention than you previously thought.

-Localisation is key.
+Localization is key.
 What country are you planning to do business in Latin America?
 Be specific as you will need to research the market.
 Your target demographic in Colombia may be very different to its counterpart in Peru.
-Remember: Latin America isn’t one country, and localising your product or service needs to reflect that.
+Remember: Latin America isn’t one country, and localizing your product or service needs to reflect that.
 Every country has a different history, cultural norms and language.
 In order for your customers to feel like you’re addressing their needs, you need to understand who they are.
 Market research will be your best friend here.

 If you’re currently operating in another market, figure out how you might need to differentiate your current business model so you can tailor your offering to address specific in-country issues.
 For example, health-focused startups in Brazil have addressed serious inadequacies within the Brazilian public healthcare system through innovative and accessible technology platforms.
 You can’t afford to oversimplify product and service adaption when expanding your business to new markets if you want local consumers to notice you.